Categories

 Get a Glimpse of His Work

-The National Archives Museum holds many our the United State’s most important documents, including the U.S. Constitution.
-The Constitution was signed by 39 delegates, including the NY Delegate, Hamilton.
+The National Archives Museum holds many of the United States’ most important documents, including the U.S. Constitution.
+The Constitution was signed by 39 delegates, including the New York Delegate, Hamilton.
 His signature is on the right-hand side of the last page.

 The collection has nearly 12,000 items dating as far back as 1708, and documents Hamilton’s life from his boyhood in St. Croix to his career as a legislator, US Secretary, and lawyer up to his death in 1804.